Veracruz montane forests

 The Veracruz montane forests (Bosques montanos de Veracruz) is a tropical moist broadleaf forest ecoregion in eastern Mexico.
 It includes a belt of montane tropical forest on the eastern slope of the southern Sierra Madre Oriental and eastern Trans-Mexican Volcanic Belt ranges.
 These forests lie between the lowland Veracruz moist forests and the pine-oak forests of the higher mountains.

 The Veracruz montane forests are the northernmost tropical montane moist forests in North America.

 Flora

 The forests are composed of evergreen broadleaf trees, which form a closed canopy.
 Epiphytes, including orchids, bromeliads, mosses, and lichens, are abundant.

 The upper and lower montane forests vary somewhat in species composition.
 Lower montane forests predominate between 1,250 and 1,630 meters elevation.
 Characteristic trees are Clethra macrophylla, Liquidambar styraciflua, and Turpinia insignis, with Quercus sartorii, Quercus xalapensis, Carpinus tropicalis, and others.

 In the upper montane forests Prunus rhamnoides and Quercus corrugata are the predominant species from 1800 to 2250 meters elevation, together with Cleyera theaeoides, Ternstroemia sylvatica, Weinmannia intermedia, Clethra schlechtendalii, and others.
-Forests dominated by Fagus grandifolia also grow in the upper montane zone, mostly between 1800 and 1900 meters elevation, with Ternstroemia sylvatica, Vaccinium leucanthum, Persea americana, and Oreopanax xalapensis.
+Forests dominated by Fagus mexicana also grow in the upper montane zone, mostly between 1800 and 1900 meters elevation, with Ternstroemia sylvatica, Vaccinium leucanthum, Persea americana, and Oreopanax xalapensis.